Keyboard music piano frequencies notes names tone chord piano keys musical 88 notes naming notes German English system MIDI - sengpielaudio

 One octave

-Some manufacturers label the 440 Hz concert pitch not correct as A3.
-It is A4.
+Some manufacturers label the 440 Hz concert pitch not correctly as A3.
+It is really A4.

 Name and frequency of the octave positions